xalelax/blog/_drafts/bayes.markdown

 If one calculates the posteriors for skeptics, we can see how for them this experiment does not support paranormal effects, but deception.
-This was noticed already by Laplace in the early 1800s, who wrote:
+This effect of sensational claims was noticed already by Laplace in the early 1800s, who wrote:
 >"But that which diminishes the belief of educated men often increases
 > that of the uneducated, always avid for the marvellous".